What is Falinks Raid Boss? (Mega Concept Discussion)

 Great League

-- No strong spam pressure like top Fighters
+- Lacks strong pressure compared to meta Fighters

 Ultra League